kaliberjs/build/docs/src/introduction/index.raw.md

 The `kaliber-watch` process communicates directly with your browser.
 This means you can use hot reloading in the javascript that is hosted in another framework.

+As a side note, your CSS is also hot reloaded.

 #### Asset fingerprinting

 Caching is important and by far the best way to make sure the correct things are cached is by